Eating a healthy and balanced diet helps you feel good, keeps your bones and muscles strong and can prevent long term health conditions.

 - Vitamin D is found in some foods and is added to others.
 It is very difficult to get enough from food alone.

-- Helps your body absorb calcium and phosphorus, two minerals needed for strong bones and teeth
+- Vitamin D helps your body absorb calcium and phosphorus, two minerals needed for strong bones and teeth.

 TYPES OF VITAMIN D

 - Multivitamins may include some vitamin D. They often only have 400 IU so you will need to take an additional vitamin D supplement.